 The explanation is simple.
-Consider B's utterance in ??.
+Consider B's utterance in (1).
 The word Paul is unpredictable, because it is new in the immediate discourse context.
 But furthermore, Paul is important, because it is contrastive: two points!
 By comparison, the occurrence of vegetables in B's utterance is discourse old and highly predictable, the VP that contains it being string identical to one in the previous utterance.
 Still, vegetables is important because of its association with the exclusive particle only.
 We award it one point.
-Since Paul and vegetables are in the same intonational phrase, they must compete for prominence.9 Paul
+Since Paul and vegetables are in the same intonational phrase, they must compete for prominence.
+Paul wins with two points, and receives primary accent.
+Vegetables, with one point, still needs to be more prominent than the scoreless words around it.
+We give it secondary accent as a sort of consolation prize.

-8There is, too, some merit to the informal versions.
+&lt;sup>8There is, too, some merit to the informal versions.
 In particular, if we express them in terms of psychological traits that can be indirectly observed - what a hearer can and can't predict; what a speaker will and won't do to meet goals he has been set - it is easier to incorporate them into psycholinguistic experiments.